 Basic Suggestion #4: Immerse yourself in life!

-I remember hearing a lecture by Sarah Vowell once where she said she missed having a normal job in a way.
-Mainly because when Vowell started writing, she stopped having “ordinary life” experiences.
+I once heard Sarah Vowell say she missed having a normal job in a way.
+The main reason: when Vowell started writing, she stopped having “ordinary life” experiences.
 Her life was writing, and her experiences wrapped themselves around her career.

 Our life events are a huge part of creating!
-I already shared a few of those writings here, but there’s so many more.
+I already shared a few of those writings here, but there are so many more.
 For instance, Breaking up With Godaddy, where I talk about moving my hosting service.
-There’s the story I wrote last month about getting into a car accident, all because my friend and I were too busy yelling “Pooooopie” out of the window.
+There’s the story I wrote last month about getting into a car accident, all because my friend and I were too busy yelling juvenile things out of the window.
 I even released a deep, dark, secret obsession I have with Kelly Clarkson one time in “It’s Ok to like bad music.”

 Life is FULL of experiences just prime for inspiring our creativity.
 Always keep your eye open for inspiration.
 ALWAYS!
 In movies, in your day job, in pretty much anything and everything you can name – you can create something!
 And don’t be afraid to draw inspiration from embarrassing secrets.
 It is your duty as a creator to tell the world your secrets!

 Basic Suggestion #5: Surround yourself with the right people!

 Are you talking with other creative minds?
 Maybe not in person, but at least online?
 If you’re not, you should.
 I subscribe to a few subreddits that more or less challenge me creatively.
 There’s a few writing focused Facebook groups I subscribe to as well.
 The people in these groups even give me feedback from time to time.
 People power us!
 They tell us what we’re doing wrong, what we’re doing right, and even what direction they think we should go with our creativity.
 It’s a great experience!
 Seriously!